t27/ps2helper/readme.md

 ```

-1. Sort the given csv according to your preferences.
+1. Sort the [Problem Bank CSV](https://raw.githubusercontent.com/t27/ps2helper/master/ProbBankWithStationIDs.csv) according to your preferences in a software of your choice(Excel).
 2. Login and go to the preferences page
 3. Once the page loads completely, click on the previously created book mark in your bookmarks bar
 4. You should see a text box and a button appear below the Save preferences button.
 5. Now copy the station id column from your sorted csv list and paste it into the text box. *Ensure that you dont copy the column title, and that your cursor ends on the last number and **NOT on a new line** *
+6. Each Station ID should be on a new line(default nature of a copy from excel)
-6. Now click on the Submit button, Also all your acco fields will be ticked for you!
+7. Now click on the Submit button, all your acco fields will be ticked for you!
-7. You'll get a popup confirming the submission.
+8. You'll get a popup confirming the submission.
-8. Now refresh your preferences page and see the result!
+9. Now refresh your preferences page and see the result!